LMJL-Alea/midi/README.md

 #> [1] 0.01616863
 ```

-You can also simulate and visualize cylinder bundles:
+We can also simulate and visualize cylinder bundles:

 ``` r
 density <- 0.9